notlibrary/prng_xrp/README.md

-The point of pairing(or whitening) is to drop some speed for crypto security reasons because fast crypto secure statistically correct PRNG is non-existent thing
+The point of pairing(or whitening) is to drop some speed for crypto security reasons because fast crypto secure statistically correct PRNG is non-existent thing(ISAAC)

 To seed use: `seed_xrp64(seed)` or `seed_xrp32(seed)` call